OpenNuvoton/NuMaker_UNO/README.md

 To use the EEPROM library and examples, it requires an external EEPROM connected via i2c(Wire) interface.
 This library has been verified with [AT24LC64](https://www.microchip.com/en-us/product/24lc64)

 # Compatible Versions of Arduino IDE
-* 2.0.0 up
+* 2.3.2 up
-* Debug funtion is not supported
+* Debug funtion is supported.

 # Disclaimer
 The Software is furnished "AS IS", without warranty as to performance or results, and